Summer crochet – your ultimate bikini yarns guide. Part I.

 For those of you who are not familiar with this name, Alize is a Turkish yarn brand.
 They have a big (really really big) choice of all kinds of yarns, which are mostly more than 50% synthetic blends.
 That is being said, their yarns are inexpensive and though not exactly natural, are easy to work with.
 I don’t normally work with yarns that have less than 50% of natural fibers in it because they just don’t feel the same and though they are cheap, I don’t think it is quite worth my time and effort.
 But that’s my personal choice.
 I got this particular yarn because while doing my research about “swimsuit” yarns, I came across a lot of videos featuring swimsuits made with Diva Plus.
 Also there is an opinion that 100% acrylic yarns – and it is 100% acrylic microfibre – aren’t as treacherous as cotton if being soaked.
 They don’t take up moisture and consequently don’t try to escape from your body if you decided to swim in your freshly crocheted bikini made with this kind of yarn.
 They are supposed to dry up faster as well.

 Diva Plus comes in 100 g/200 m skeins.
 I can say that it is by far not the worst yarn to work with providing that you use correct tools.
 First of all, no plastic hooks.
-The yarn is so plastic it simply doesn’t slide on your plastic hook (life in plastic is fantastic!!) and it makes it very difficult to work with it.
+The yarn is so plastic the it simply doesn’t slide on your plastic hook (life in plastic is fantastic!!) and it makes it very difficult to work with it.
 A well polished smooth wooden hook or, better yet, a metal hook would be your best option.
-I used both 3 mm and 4 mm hooks with Diva Plus and they work well - fortunately, the yarn doesn’t split.
-Secondly, you need to remember to crochet in as many ends as possible because the yarn is so damn plastic that it is no mean feat to make it stay sewn in - you’re warned.
+I used both 3 mm and 4 mm hooks with Diva Plus and they work well – fortunately, the yarn doesn’t split.
+Secondly, you need to remember to crochet in as many ends as possible because the yarn is so damn plastic that it is no mean feat to make it stay sewn in – you’re warned.
 I have tried to melt the ends and I won’t recommend doing it: the smell is goddamn awful and it doesn’t fix the problem at all.
 Just don’t do it.
 Just.
 Don’t.

 On the bright side it comes in really beautiful colours including dazzling bronze and rich olive oil colour.

-Turns out that this non-soaking moisture thing is mostly true - I could see water droplets on the bikini’s surface as if it was partially waterproof.
+Turns out that this non-soaking moisture thing is mostly true – I could see water droplets on the bikini’s surface as if it was partially waterproof.
 It does soak up after a while, of course, but doesn’t become very heavy or quite fall off nor thins out.
 What is not good about this yarn is that it gets fuzzy.
-Yes, imagine a fuzzy bikini - and that's what you get with Diva Plus.
+Yes, imagine a fuzzy bikini – and that what you get with Diva Plus.
 I didn’t expect that and was properly surprised to see fuzz on this sleek thread.
 Other than that (hairy bikini, hairy bikini!)
 This yarn mostly does what’s promised and even dries up faster than other yarns mentioned in this article.

 These are the yarns I’ve managed to get my hands on so far.
 The testing got me so excited and curious that I decided to try all the yarns possible.
 This means that I will be making bamboo, cotton-linen, viscose and a 100% bamboo bikinis too, test them and enlighten you (save you from the obscurity of not knowing about bikini yarns, duh) about the results.
-I hope this post was useful to you and helped you to navigate the huge world of yarns and threads in search of your perfect bikini yarn.
-Enjoy, subscribe to the Galazio newsletter, and receive more interesting information about crochet and fibers, as well as the new patterns announcements!
+I hope this post was useful to you and helped you to navigate the huge world of yarns and threads in search for your perfect bikini yarn.
+Enjoy, subscribe to Galazio newsletter and receive more interesting information about crochet and fibers, as well as the new patterns announcements!